Paintings in Film | Other Painter Biopics | Painting of Vincent van Gogh

 Source: You Tube by Exhibe Flix

-The film’s opening sequence is Saura’s homage to Goya’s homage to Rembrandt’s 1655 Slaughtered Ox in which a carcass in a field of red dirt slowly comes to life before dragging itself to hang on a gallows-like meat rack.
+The film’s opening sequence (see clip below start-4:00) is Saura’s homage to Goya’s homage to Rembrandt’s 1655 Slaughtered Ox in which a carcass in a field of red dirt slowly comes to life before dragging itself to hang on a gallows-like meat rack.
 The whole carcass finally runs like paint as we then see the ashen-faced Goya emerging from its exposed rib cage lying on his deathbed.
 In the sequence that immediately follows, the walls of Goya’s Spartan room pulse with blue light as he wanders into a sterile corridor and imagines in the form of exsanguinated geese and a black and white tiled floor tableaux from what could be either his work or from the whole history of [above all Dutch?] painting (for the symbolic meaning of the film´s colour coding see Marschall 399-417 including colour plates and also 408-11 on the sequences just discussed).

 YouTube